Zelim Bakaev: Disappearance

 On 6 August 2017, Bakaev travelled to Grozny to attend his sister's wedding.
 He was due back in Moscow a few days later as he was scheduled to take part in a Russian musical contest on 10 August.
-On 8 August, he was reportedly arrested by Special Rapid Deployment (SOBR) security forces, this according to two eyewitnesses as they recounted to Dozhd TV.
+On 8 August, he was reportedly arrested by Special Rapid Deployment (SOBR) security forces, this according to two eyewitnesses as they recounted to TV Rain.
 Bakaev's cellular phone was also deactivated the same day.
 Speculations ran that his arrest was for suspicion of being gay.
 Chechen authorities had declared an anti-LGBT campaign with many reports of persecution of homosexuals in the republic.
 Bakaev had been previously forbidden from any public appearances in Chechnya.

 Bakaev's mother Malika and his aunt received a message that Bakaev had "left" Chechnya.
 On 18 August, Malika filed a complaint for her son's disappearance with the Grozny police and on 22 August appealed to the Human Rights Council demanding clarifications from them and the Chechen Interior ministry.
 The Chechen minister of Foreign Affairs and Information denied any involvement by the Chechen authorities in the affair.
 The Chechen police claimed that Bakaev had purchased a ticket for a train from Nalchik to Moscow with the departure on 11 August.

 On 14 September, the American human rights organisation Human Rights First urged the US State Department to intervene with the Russian authorities about Zelim Bakaev.
 On 16 September, the singer's mother publicly appealed to Chechen president Ramzan Kadyrov asking about her son, but on 18 September, the Chechen Ministry of Internal Affairs refused to open a criminal investigation into the disappearance of Bakaev.
 Dzhambulat Umarov, Chechnya's minister for national policy, external relations, press, and information, was quoted in RBC as saying, "The guy is not a Wahhabi, not a terrorist, he isn’t involved in any cases.
 No structures took him, for a hundred years no-one will need him", adding that Bakaev would "reappear soon".

-On 24 September 2017, a suspicious video appeared allegedly taken in Germany with a look-alike claiming to be Bakaev saying he was now in Germany.
-The video was first uploaded to a makeshift YouTube account and then broadcast on Grozny TV shortly thereafter.
-Friends and family of the singer have questioned the legitimacy of the video due to the appearance of Russian furniture and equipment appearing in the footage as well as beverages and alcoholic brands not marketed in Germany.
-A high-ranking diplomat from the EU mission in Russia also confirmed that Bakaev did not cross the border of any of the Schengen countries in August 2017 or later.

-In October 2017, international press outlets, and primarily the LGBT media, accuse the Chechen police of murdering Zelim by torture as part of the anti-gay purges in Chechnya.
+In October 2017, international press outlets accused the Chechen police of murdering Zelim by torture as part of the anti-gay purges in Chechnya.